deusdat/migrantverde/README.md

 ## From the CLI
 While the library makes it easy for Java compatible apps to migrate their DBs, it can be used by the larger community.
-The library is executable.
 You'll still need a JVM 1.7+ installed.

-java -jar migrantverde-0.0.1.jar /path/to/config/file.properties.
+java -cp "/path/to/Arango/Driver.jar" com.deusdatsolutions.migrantverde.Main /path/to/config/file.properties.

 The configuration file needs the following key-value pairs.